meilynbear/beginnersmakelistpractice/index.md

 - [ ] Take a break

 - [Amy Niu](https://github.com/amyemmaniu)
-- [X] Complete sample Java API documentation
+- [X] Learn about REST APIs
-- [X] Have a tea break.
+- [X] Have a tea break
-- [X] Contribute to open-source API documentation
+- [X] Contribute to an open-source project on GitHub
 ### <-- Contributor END